harmenverburg/preingest/README.md

 ## Development

-All Docker images expect the folders `/data`, `/nha/SIP_Creator` and `/nha/tomcat-logs` to be mapped to some outside folder.
+Some Docker images expect folders like `/data`, `/nha/SIP_Creator` and `/nha/tomcat-logs` to be mapped to some folder on the Docker host.

 :warning: Docker does not support symbolic links (unless they're supposed to map to folders inside the containers).